An $SL_2(\mathbb{R}) $-Casson invariant and Reidemeister torsions: Invariants graded by the Chern-Simons invariant

 \subsection{Examples; some Seifert manifolds}

 For odd numbers $m,n \in \Z$, let us consider the Seifert manifolds $M_{m,n}:= \Sigma( (m,1),(n,1),(2,-1 )) $ over $S^2$, where the three singular fibers are characterised by the integral surgery coefficients $(m,1), (n,1)$ and $(2,-1)$.
-Then, if $1/m+1/n <1/2$, the manifold is an Eilenberg-MacLane space and admits a genus two Heegaard diagram; see, e.g., \cite[\S 6]{Sav}.
+Then, if $1/m+1/n <1/2$, the manifold is an Eilenberg-MacLane space and admits a genus-two Heegaard diagram; see, e.g., \cite[\S 6]{Sav}.
 The fundamental group is presented as

 Furthermore, we can verify that $\partial_3 ( \mathcal{O}_M) $ is given by $(1-y )r_1+(1-x)r_2 \in C_2 (\widetilde{M} ). $ Therefore, by the above construction of $ \mathcal{O}_M '$, we can easily verify that